 The Northern Paiute bands became allied with their kin the Bannock in the Bannock War of 1878 and were subsequently sent to a prisoner of war camp in Yakima, Washington.
-Upon their release, the survivors were returned to their homelands and the Western Shoshone reservation was expanded for their use in 1886.
+Upon their release, the survivors were returned to their homelands.
+It was at this time in 1886 that President Grover Cleveland expanded the Western Shoshone reservation.